CESSProject/doc-v2/developer/guides/src-overview.md

 );
 ```

-As seen from the above, there are over 40 pallets being integrated in the runtime.
+As seen above, over 40 pallets are being integrated into the runtime.
 They can be broadly split into six groups.

-1. Foundation Pallets - These pallets provide low-level access to core types and cross-cutting utilities.
-It acts as the base layer for other pallets to interact with the Substrate framework components.
-This includes keeping track of the chain block number, getting the parent hash of the current block, etc. These pallets include System, RandomnessCollectiveFlip, Timestamp, Sudo, Schedyler, Preimage, and MMR pallets.
+1. **Foundation Pallets**: These pallets provide low-level access to core types and cross-cutting utilities.
+They act as the base layer for other pallets interacting with the Substrate framework components.
+This includes keeping track of the chain block number, getting the parent hash of the current block, etc. These pallets have System, RandomnessCollectiveFlip, Timestamp, Sudo, Scheduler, Preimage, and MMR pallets.

-2. Account, Balance and Fee Pallets - These pallets keep track of the existing accounts in the blockchain and their balances.
-For a user balance, there are both free and locked balances.
-It also keep track of other tokens and NFTs, they are accounted as assets in CESS.
-There are also pallet for handling transaction fee.
+2. **Account, Balance, and Fee Pallets**: These pallets keep track of the existing accounts and their respective balances in the blockchain.
+User balances are further divided into free and locked balances.
+It also keeps track of users' other tokens and NFTs, which are counted as assets in CESS.
+There are also pallets for handling transaction fees.
 These pallets include Indices, Balances, TransactionPayment, Assets, and AssetTxPayment pallets.

-3. Consensus Pallets - These pallets work together to keep track of session in the blockchain, and within each session the corresponding validators and who author blocks.
-It also keep track of the votes by these validators to finalize blocks.
-In summary these pallets work together to ensure the block data is valid.
-These pallet includes Authorship, Babe, Grandpa, Staking, Session, Historical, Offences, ImOnline, AuthorityDiscovery, VoterList, and ElectionProviderMultiPhase pallets.
+3. **Consensus Pallets**: These pallets work together to keep track of sessions in the blockchain and the corresponding validators and block producers within each session.
+It also keeps track of the votes by these validators to finalize blocks.
+These pallets work together to ensure the block data is valid and include Authorship, Babe, Grandpa, Staking, Session, Historical, Offences, ImOnline, AuthorityDiscovery, VoterList, and ElectionProviderMultiPhase pallets.

-4. Governance Pallets - These pallets provide function to keep track of the Treasury.
-Some of these treasury are allocated to various proposals voted through council and committees.
-Some of the treasury allocation are one-off bounty (and sub-boundy) asking for solution providers for solutions and the committee member to vet the solutions.
-Together these pallets manage the mechanism of how the chain Treasury are spent.
+4. **Governance Pallets**: These pallets provide functions that work with the treasury, and raise proposals to be voted by council and committees on how the treasury fund should be allocated.
+Some treasury allocations could be one-off bounty (and sub-boundy) asking for solutions to be submitted.
+The committee members also vet for these solutions through these sets of pallets.
 These pallets include Council, TechnicalCommittee, TechnicalMembership, Treasury, Bounties, and ChildBounties pallets.

-5. Smart Contract Pallets - These pallets grand the chain functionality of running smart contract.
-CESS chain support two type of smart contracts - ink! contracts, this is granted by Contracts pallets; and EVM-compatible contracts, granted by Ethereum, EVM, DynamicFee pallets.
-Some EVM precompiles are also coded to allow Substrate chains recognized these built-in EVM functions.
+5. **Smart Contract Pallets**: These pallets grant the chain functionality of running smart contracts.
+CESS chain supports two types of smart contracts - ink! contracts, granted by Contracts pallets; and EVM-compatible contracts, granted by Ethereum, EVM, DynamicFee pallets.
+Some EVM precompiles are also provided to allow Substrate chains to recognize some EVM built-in functions.

-6. CESS specific Pallets - These are pallets built by CESS core development team to implement CESS functionality.
-Most of the pallets on the first five categories are provided as-is in the Substrate framework.
-We have made further customization to make it suit CESS blockchain.
-But the pallets in this category is what make CESS blockchain unique and implement the core functionality of providing the decentralized storage and caching functionality.
+6. **CESS-specific Pallets**: These are pallets built by the CESS core development team to implement CESS functionality.
+Most pallets on the first five categories are provided in the Substrate framework.
+We have made further customization to make them suitable for the CESS blockchain.
+However, pallets in this category make the CESS blockchain unique and implement the core decentralized storage and caching functionality.

-Next, let's go deeper in these CESS specific pallets.
+Next, let's go deeper into these CESS-specific pallets.

 # CESS Pallets